prinsmike/debian-docker-host/install.md

 Install
 =======

+This file provides some suggestions for software to install on a Debian host installation.

 * __vim__

     A useful text editor that should be installed on all host operating systems as well as all docker containers that allow interactivity.